Brattleboro Nordic takes third at SVL classical race

 WOODFORD — Brattleboro Nordic left Wednesday’s Southern Vermont League Championship classical race at Prospect Mountain with a pair of third place finishes.

-The Colonel girls finished with 56 points, led by Katherine Normandeau’s fourth place finish.
+The Colonel girls totaled 56 points, led by Katherine Normandeau’s fourth place showing.
 Normandeau finished in 19 minutes and 10 seconds.
-Only a trio of Mount Anthony Patriots (Tannis White, Eden White, Elyse Altland) finished with a better time.
+Only a trio of Mount Anthony Patriots (Tannis White, Eden White, Elyse Altland) had better times.
 MAU grabbed the victory on its home mountain, finishing with 11 points.

 The Colonel boys also took third place, with Gabriele Jeppesen-Belleci setting the pace with his 12th place finish and time of 17:07.